dotnet/docs/docs/orleans/grains/transactions.md

 # Orleans transactions

 Orleans supports distributed ACID transactions against persistent grain state.
 Transactions are implemented using the [Microsoft.Orleans.Transactions](https://www.nuget.org/packages/Microsoft.Orleans.Transactions) NuGet package.
+The source code for the sample app in this article is comprised of four projects:

+- ***Abstractions***: Contains the grain interfaces and shared classes.
+- ***Grains***: Contains the grain implementations.
+- ***Server***: Contains the Orleans silo.
+- ***Client***: Contains the Orleans client.

 ## Setup